What Are the Ultimate Goals of Software Testing?

 Performance and security are critical aspects of software testing.
 Performance testing evaluates how well the application handles a large number of concurrent users during peak booking periods.
 For a ticket booking app, this testing verifies that the app maintains optimal performance even under heavy user loads.

 Simultaneously, security testing focuses on identifying vulnerabilities in data transmission, payment processes, and overall system security.
 By addressing potential performance and security bottlenecks, the app can maintain user satisfaction and safeguard sensitive user information.
+For these reasons, the best accounting software and other companies are paramount to ensure both robust performance and top-tier security.

 Important Goals of Software Testing